Developer Guide

 This section describes some noteworthy details on how certain features are implemented.

-Add Internship
+Add Internship feature

 Implementation